taimoorkhan-nlp/sentiment-analysis/README.md

 ## How to Use

-Run the following command to perform sentiment analysis on English texts and Deutsch texts from the `data/` input files.
+Run the following command to perform sentiment analysis on English texts and German texts from the `data/` input files.

 `python main.py`